In-Memory vs Disk Storage: Tactical Patterns for DuckDB Spatial Workflows

 CREATE OR REPLACE TABLE zoning_norm AS

 If CRS drift occurs (e.g., legacy EPSG codes vs WKT strings), spatial joins degrade to full Cartesian products.
-Diagnostic boundaries for CRS-related memory bloat include monitoring ST_Transform execution time and verifying that both layers were transformed to a common CRS before joining.
+Validate that both layers share a CRS by checking coordinate ranges before joining.
 Refer to CRS Mapping & Transformations for authoritative guidance on projection caching and transformation pipeline optimization.

 Raster Workloads & Large Object Handling